Free shipping starts when you purchase 120 capsules or more.

 The coffee inside each capsule is the same and they both work exceptionally well in your coffee machine.
 The only difference between the two capsules is that the compostable capsule is made of bio-based plastic that is able to be composted.

 Our main coffee blends are available in the compostable capsule range.
-That’s Blend 5, 7, 9, 10 & 12.
+That’s Blend 5, 7, 9, 10 & 12 and Decaf.

-Unfortunately, it’s not possible to put Caramel or Hot Chocolate in the new compostable capsules.
+Unfortunately, it’s not possible to put Caramel in the compostable capsules.
 Technically speaking, the sticky bits doesn’t go through the compostable bits very well.
 That may change as the technology improves.

-We'll continue to offer Caramel and Hot Choccie in our regular plastic capsule.
+We'll continue to offer Caramel in our regular plastic capsule.

 Composting can be thought of as a human process - the cooking of natural materials to break them down into natural elements.
 The right environment for composting is plenty of air, plenty of water and lots of sustained heat.
 Microbes (nature's little chompers) thrive in that environment, make lots more microbes and get really hungry.
 They eat up the natural materials in bio-plastics and turn it into water, carbon dioxide and biomass.
 There is no toxic residue just good stuff.